Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Exp. 3: Discriminable Stimulus

 \subsection{Result}

-Fig.~\ref{fig:Fig/Ex3/Accuracy.pdf} shows the confusion matrix, showing the accuracy of the distinguished test.
+Fig.~\ref{fig:Fig/Ex3/Accuracy.pdf} shows the confusion matrix, showing the accuracy of the discriminated test.
 The accuracy of all stimulus conditions exceeded the chance level of 0.167.
-The highest distinguishing rate was 1.0, and the condition was S-LM.
+The highest discrimination rate was 1.0, and the condition was S-LM.
 The lowest was 0.82, and the condition was S-Mix2.